Department of the Environment, Water, Heritage and the Arts, 2009

 |Import and export used or recycled CFC, halon, carbon tetrachloride and methyl chloroform - used substance licence||1|

-1 Section 40 exemptions are issued only to enable the import of certain products and equipment containing, or designed to contain, certain ozone-depleting substances that are essential for medical, veterinary, defence, industrial safety and public safety and for which practical alternatives are not available in Australia.
+Note: 1 Section 40 exemptions are issued only to enable the import of certain products and equipment containing, or designed to contain, certain ozone depleting substances that are essential for medical, veterinary, defence, industrial safety and public safety and for which practical alternatives are not available in Australia.

-The Ozone Protection and Synthetic Greenhouse Gas Regulations 1995 permit the use of methyl bromide for quarantine and pre-shipment uses, critical non-quarantine and pre-shipment uses that have been approved by the Parties to the Montreal Protocol, and as a feedstock (i.e. an intermediate substance that is used to manufacture other chemicals).
+The Ozone Protection and Synthetic Greenhouse Gas Management Regulations permit the use of methyl bromide for quarantine and pre-shipment uses, other critical uses that have been approved by the Parties to the Montreal Protocol, and as a feedstock (i.e. an intermediate substance that is used to manufacture other chemicals).
 A permit to use methyl bromide as a feedstock is granted where the user demonstrates that it is a genuine feedstock use.
-Two such permits were issued in 2007–08.
+Two such permits were issued in 2008-09.
 These permits are issued on a calendar year basis.

-Australia’s imports of ozone-depleting substances remain below the limits set through the Montreal Protocol.
-Bulk imports of ozone-depleting gases into Australia during the 2007 calendar year amounted to the equivalent of 160.2 ozone-depleting potential (ODP) tonnes, a small decrease from 2006.
-The import of ozone-depleting substances, for use as refrigerants, solvents and fire extinguishing agents, remained in line with the structured quota reduction system.
-In addition, an estimated 41.68 ODP tonnes of ozone-depleting refrigerants were incorporated in pre-charged equipment imported in 2007.
+Australia's imports of ozone depleting substances remain below the limits set through the Montreal Protocol.
+Bulk imports of ozone depleting gases into Australia during the 2008 calendar year, amounted to the equivalent of 128.8 ozone depleting potential (ODP) tonnes, a decrease from 2007.
+The import of ozone depleting substances for use as refrigerants, solvents and fire extinguishing agents, remained in line with the structured quota reduction system.
+In addition an estimated 15.56 ODP tonnes of ozone depleting refrigerants were incorporated in pre-charged equipment imported in 2008.

-Imports of bulk synthetic greenhouse gases into Australia during the 2007 calendar year were 6088.67 kilotonnes of carbon dioxide equivalent; imports of synthetic greenhouse gases incorporated in pre-charged equipment were 927 kilotonnes of carbon dioxide equivalent.
+Imports of bulk synthetic greenhouse gases into Australia during the 2008 calendar year totalled 6487 kilotonnes of carbon dioxide equivalent.
+Imports of synthetic greenhouse gases incorporated in pre-charged equipment increased to 3504 kilotonnes of carbon dioxide equivalent.

 The Act provides for licence and exemption application fees to be levied.

-Licence fees and levies are set at the level estimated to be the cost to the Australian Government of administering the legislation and undertaking programs associated with phase-out and emission minimisation.
-These fees are held in the Ozone Protection and SGG (Synthetic Greenhouse Gas) Account.
+Licence fees and levies are set at the level estimated to be the cost to the Australian Government of administering the legislation, and undertaking programs associated with phase out and emission minimisation.
+These fees are held in the Ozone Protection and SGG Account.

 The purpose of the account is to reimburse the Australian Government for the costs associated with: